javadalmasi/Thumbs/README.md

 ### Encoded IDs

-The proxy supports 12-character encoded IDs that are securely transformed from 11-character YouTube video IDs using XOR encryption.
+The proxy supports 12-character encoded IDs that are securely transformed from 11-character source IDs using XOR encryption.
 To use this feature:

 1. Set the `YTPROXY_SECRET_KEY` environment variable with your secret key
-2. Use 12-character encoded IDs in place of the standard YouTube IDs
+2. Use 12-character encoded IDs in place of the standard source IDs
-3. The proxy will automatically decode the ID and fetch the appropriate thumbnail
+3. The proxy will automatically decode the ID and fetch the appropriate image

 The encoding uses a deterministic, reversible algorithm:
-- Input: 11-character YouTube ID using base64-url alphabet
+- Input: 11-character source ID using base64-url alphabet
 - Output: 12-character encoded ID using base64-url alphabet
 - The transformation is secured with your secret key using SHA256-derived 72-bit key